dsekz/twitter-x-xp-forwarded-for-header/README.md

 Your guest_id should be the one found in your Twitter cookies, and it must be URL-encoded.

 The reason guest_id is used is because the AES key is derived from a SHA-256 hash of base_key + guest_id.
-The payload is quite simple at this stage: just include your user agent and a timestamp in milliseconds, encrypt it, and you're set.
+The payload is quite simple at this stage: just include your user agent and a timestamp in milliseconds, encrypt it.

 Also keep in mind: the encrypted value is only valid for 300,000 milliseconds (5 minutes).

-This means you'll need to refresh the key after that window.
+Disclaimer:

+For research purposes only.
+Don’t use this to mess with real systems.

 ```python
 from twitter_xpff import XPFFHeaderGenerator